During Tech DD interviews, we’ve witnessed the differences between the needs of private equity and trade buyers.

 You can watch this video to learn more from (post-deal) M&A stories from a trade/corporate buyer perspective:

 On the other hand, private equity firms are usually looking for companies they grow and sell on.
 The assumption is they tend to be more interested in the target company’s financials than tech.

-Hence the Tech DD approach is more comprehensive and has to present a layman’s narrative of your tech, scalability, risks, opportunities etc.
+Hence the Tech DD approach is more comprehensive.
+It has to cover a wider scope and the results are more formal.
+The report has to present a layman’s narrative of your tech, scalability, risks, opportunities etc.

 The roadmap needs validation to be driving value

 Luckily unlike a trade buyer, you don’t have the same four-step Haspelagh and Jemison’s model / end-stage options.

 The pace will increase.
 Rapidly.

-The pace increase will depend on many factors (e.g. product integration, new customers etc) , and initiatives to make the most of the perceived value in the firm will take off almost immediately.
+The pace increase will depend on many factors (e.g. product integration, new customers etc).
+Because initiatives to make the most of the perceived value in the firm will take off almost immediately.

-The new board will have high expectations (based on promises made pre-deal), and you don’t want to be a typical tech guy, unprepared yet vital to business success.
+The new board will have high expectations – based on promises made pre-deal.
+And you don’t want to be perceived as the ‘typical tech guy’.

 More Governance and Expectations

-Because you don’t want to be on the back foot, trying to explain why something wasn’t delivered on time or issues occurred now that you are under more scrutiny.
+Because you don’t want to be on the back foot.
+Trying to explain why something wasn’t delivered on time or issues occurred now that you are under more scrutiny.

-Ultimately – ensure you align your narrative to the type of buyer you’re meeting with
+To summarise: ensure you align your narrative to the type of buyer you’re meeting with

-Of course, when I state narrative I am not suggesting you ‘make up’ a story, but it is worth sitting in the investor’s shoes for a moment and understanding what’s of interest to them.
+Of course, when I state narrative, I am not suggesting you fabricate a story.
+But it is worth sitting in the investor’s shoes for a moment and understanding what interests them.

 I tend to find teams are more excited about a Private Equity backed buyout than trade often because they will continue to operate as-is and still grow the firm/technology as per the original intentions.

 - Understand your buyer’s intentions and what’s of interest to them